Formula For Perimeter Of Regular Polygon

 The simple perimeter formula can be combined with other geometric concepts to solve more complex problems.
 Here are a few examples:

 • Relating Perimeter to Area: While the perimeter and area are distinct concepts, knowing the perimeter can sometimes help in determining the area, especially if you have additional information about the shape.
-For example, if you know the perimeter of a square, you can easily find the length of one side (Perimeter / 4) and then calculate the area (side * side).
+As an example, if you know the perimeter of a square, you can easily find the length of one side (Perimeter / 4) and then calculate the area (side * side).

 • Using the Inradius or Circumradius: The inradius (radius of the inscribed circle) and circumradius (radius of the circumscribed circle) of a regular polygon are related to the side length and perimeter.
 These relationships involve trigonometric functions and provide alternative ways to calculate the perimeter if you know the inradius or circumradius.